Cătălin Azoiței

 Cătălin Marian Azoiței (born 11 June 1968) is a Romanian former professional footballer who played as a midfielder.

 Early life

 Azoiței was born in 1968 in Romania.
 He debuted for Romanian side CS Minaur Baia Mare at the age of eighteen.

 Career

 In 1992, Azoiței signed for Hungarian side Pécsi MFC.
 In 1994, he signed for Hungarian side Csepel SC.
 In 1995, he signed for Hungarian side ETO FC Győr.
-In 1996, he signed for Belgian side Royal Antwerp FC.
+In 1996, he signed for Belgian side Royal Antwerp.
 After that, he returned to Hungarian side Pécsi MFC.
-In 1997, he signed for Hungarian side Budapest Honvéd FC.
+In 1997, he signed for Hungarian side Budapest Honvéd.
 In 1999, he signed for Hungarian side Nyíregyháza Spartacus FC.
 In 2000, he signed for Hungarian side Nagykanizsa FC.
 In 2003, he signed for Austrian side SV Stegersbach.
 In 2006, he signed for Hungarian side Semjénháza SE.
 In 2010, he signed for Hungarian side Tanakajd TC.

 Style of play

 Azoiței mainly operated as a central midfielder.
 He also operated as a striker.